bazelbuild/bazel/site/docs/bazel-and-java.md

 depend on what is installed on the machine.

 In order to have a hermetic compile you can use command line flag `--java_runtime_version=remotejdk_11`.
-With flag The code will be compiled for, executed, and tested on the JVM downloaded from a remote repository.
+The code will be compiled for, executed, and tested on the JVM downloaded from a remote repository.
 More info about [Java runtime version flag](user-manual.html#flag--java_runtime_version).

 There is a second pair of JDK and JVM used to build and execute tools, which are